Sports News Roundup: Thorns sign 15-year-old Olivia Moultrie, who sued NWSL; Soccer-England boss Southgate heaps praise on 'fighter' Sterling and more | Sports-Games

 Sports News Roundup: Thorns sign 15-year-old Olivia Moultrie, who sued NWSL; Soccer-England boss Southgate heaps praise on 'fighter' Sterling and more

 The 34-year-old described his 6-3 6-3 6-3 second-round win over twice Grand Slam runner-up Kevin Anderson as "almost flawless" and no one on Centre Court would disagree.
-MLB roundup: Trea Turner ties cycle record as Nationals roll Trea Turner went 4-for-4 and hit for the cycle for the third time in his career to lead the host Washington Nationals to a 15-6 victory over the Tampa Bay Rays on Wednesday.
+Olympics-Samoa withdraws weightlifters in latest setback for host Japan Samoa is withdrawing its weightlifting team from the Tokyo Games because of COVID-19 curbs, its Olympic committee said on Thursday, the latest setback for Japan's fraught efforts to stage the world's biggest sporting event during a pandemic.

 Following is a summary of current sports news briefs.